Can you get life insurance over 70?

 Over 70 life insurance in trust

-Regardless of your age when taking out life insurance, it could be very beneficial to have your policy written in trust.
+Regardless of your age when taking out life insurance, it could be very beneficial to write your policy in trust.

-Writing your policy in trust passes ownership of your life insurance over to someone you trust (a trustee), who’ll then be responsible for distributing the pay out on your behalf – similar to an executor of a will.
+Writing your policy in trust passes ownership of your life insurance over to someone you trust (a trustee), similar to an executor of a will.

-Writing your life insurance in trust brings with it a number of benefits:
+Writing your life insurance in trust brings three key benefits:

-- Allows you more control over your policy.
+- Allows you more control over your policy and the proceeds.

-It’s possible to take out critical illness cover over the age of 70, but it’s likely to be extremely expensive.
+It’s possible to take out critical illness cover over the age of 70, but it’s likely to be very expensive.

 It’s possible to obtain this type of cover, although it comes at an additional cost.